 For IRAs in 2019, you can contribute up to $6,000 per person if you’re under the age of 50 or $7,000 per person if you’re over the age of 50.
 Thus, if you’re married, you can contribute a combined total of $12,000 or $14,000 depending on your ages.
 If you make $100,000 in income but contribute $12,000 or $14,000 to your pre-tax IRA, your taxable income drops from $100,000 to $88,000 or $86,000.
 Combine that with your maximum 401(k) contributions, and you’re lowering your taxable income by $50,000 or $36,000!

 Not only do your contributions reduce your present tax bill, but they also help you save for your future.
 If you combine these pre-tax retirement account contributions with other investment strategies, you can solidify your income for life.
-Therefore, you do not have to depend on the sale of your business to retire.
-If your business sells, that money will just be the icing on the cake!
+Be sure to consult your CFP and tax advisor.

 RELATED READING: Retirement Plans for Small Businesses – Which Should You Offer?